 When it comes to evaluating or grading cards, both modern and old cards are regarded similarly.

-A vintage card, despite the fact that it may be more than a century old, is nonetheless held to the same exacting requirements as a card created today.
 We’ve included descriptions and samples of the qualities of each grade, ranging from MINT to AUTHENTIC, in the sections below.

 MINT or MT (PSA 9 or SGC 96):